hipparcos/sudoku/README.md

 Output: the completed sudoku grid.

 ```
-java -jar sudoku.jar test/grid.txt
+java -jar bin/sudoku.jar test/grid.txt
 ```

 ## Principle

-The solver solves a sudoku grid using a combination of two simple strategies and a brute forcing approach.
+The solver solves a sudoku grid using a combination of two simple strategies and a brute-force search approach.

 Phase 1: solve using strategies.
 Strategies: